 https://mobilemusthave.com/products/ap-one-ax-wireless-access-point?_pos=1&_psq=ap-ax&_ss=e&_v=1.0

-We will be adding a new Globetrotter Bundle for our maritime customers that includes the HD1 Dome, a SIM injector, and the Balance 20x.
+We will be adding a new Globetrotter Bundle for our maritime customers that includes the HD1 Pro Dome 5G, a Mini SIM injector, a managed switch, and the B One.
 Be on the lookout for that to hit the website soon!

 Videos on the products we've covered in this article: